This post may contain affiliate links. See our disclosure policy.

 How Long Does it Take to Cook a Roast Beef in the Oven?

-But even better than watching a clock is using a meat thermometer.
-Oven roast is ready when it’s 180 degrees inside, or when it easily pulls apart with a fork.
+But, even better than watching a clock is using a meat thermometer.
+Oven roast is ready when it’s 160-165 degrees inside for a well done roast, or when it easily pulls apart with a fork.
+For medium-rare, internal temperature should reach 125-130 degrees.
+For medium, internal temp should reach 140-150 degrees.

 Which Roast Beef Cut is Best for an Oven Roast?

 Choosing a cut of meat can seem confusing, but it doesn’t have to be.
-With the low and slow method, most any cut can be roasted to tender perfection.
+With the low and slow method, most cuts of beef can be roasted to tender perfection.
 But here are a few options to look for at the grocery store:

 - Rib Roast